Merubokkusu/Discord-S.C.U.M/readme.md

 ![https://files.catbox.moe/3ns003.png](https://files.catbox.moe/3ns003.png)

 \* [changelog](https://github.com/Merubokkusu/Discord-S.C.U.M/blob/master/changelog.md).
 Updates are slow nowadays due to school and covid and life.
 \* You can send issues to discordtehe@gmail.com (arandomnewaccount will respond).
-If you put them in the issues tab, either arandomnewaccount will edit your message because he can't post public comments or Merubokkusu will respond.
+If you put them in the issues tab, either arandomnewaccount will edit your message to "respond" because he can't post public comments or Merubokkusu will respond.
 ## Info
   Discum is a Discord selfbot api wrapper (in case you didn't know, selfbotting = automating a user account).
 Whenever you login to discord, your client communicates with Discord's servers using Discord's http api (http(s) requests) and gateway server (websockets).
 Discum allows you have this communication with Discord with python.